Topological models of arithmetic: Introduction

 \begin{question} Which topological spaces support a topological model of arithmetic? \end{question}

-In section~\ref{Section.Non-examples}, we shall prove that the reals $\R$, the reals in any finite dimension $\R^n$, the long line and the Cantor space do not support a topological model of arithmetic, and neither does any Suslin line.
+In section~\ref{Section.Non-examples}, we shall prove that many familiar topological spaces do not support models of arithmetic.
+The list of such spaces includes every finite dimensional Euclidean space $\R^n$, the long line, the Cantor space, and Suslin lines.
 Meanwhile, there are many other spaces that do support topological models, including many uncountable subspaces of the plane $\R^2$.
 It remains an open question whether any uncountable Polish space, including the Baire space, can support a topological model of arithmetic.

 In light of our answer to the main question in the case of $\Q$, where we showed not only that some models of \PA\ are continuously presented on $\Q$, but that all countable models of \PA\ can be continuously presented on $\Q$---and the same is true of the indiscrete and discrete spaces---it seems natural to ask whether this none/all phenomenon continues with other spaces.